my sweet love baby doll outfits Relevant Information

 (97 People Likes) Can governments print unlimited currency or is there any international consensus?

 all countries implies that there is a limited economic pie to divide and rules are required to protect each country’s interest….
 It doesn't work like that, the global economy is dynamic - not a zero-sum game.
 For example, there used to be a lot of alarm about our continual trade imbalance with China.
 Everyone was convinced that someday we would owe China for the years of borrowing, But, the truth is we can maintain our trade imbalance with China in perpetuity (Trump will f- this up, but, he didn’t need to).
 The reality was, China needed to create an export market for its product.
 So, it bought U.S. Debt, knowing that it would indirectly finance a permanent consumer for it’s product.
-Why would China ever want to do this?
-Because their problem has nothing to do with the US.
 They’re worried about a revolution.
 The challenge they have is their Eastern manufacturing cities are absorbing 15 - 20 million peasants from the countryside every year.
-Think about it for a bit, that’s 10 - 15% of their workforce.
 You gotta keep inflation low and exports high to keep them busy.
 The last thing you want is for them to be hungry (especially, because these peasants average 6 guys for every 5 ladies. (not exactly a good ratio for keeping violence in check) This imbalance benefits both countries.
 As an aside, the ridiculous tariffs Trump has imposed on China mainly benefits… Russia.
 Giving China a new trading partner, reducing the attractiveness of maintaining the account deficit with the US and… most importantly, it will give Russia hard currency to use (and weaken G-7 control over Russian imperialism in the Ukraine) All the while, it will hurt U.S. farmers.
 The only consolation about the tariffs, is it will hurt the dumb hillbillies who voted for Trump in Iowa and Minnesota (soybeans) Pennsylvania (downstream steel) and WalMart shoppers.
 China will win this one, Trump will blame MS-13 and Maxine Waters and his supporters will buy more MAGA shirts while they lose their homes The problems with the Eurozone result from “Consensus” Monetary Policy Greek and Spanish bailouts (accompanied by punitive austerity rules), Brexit and German anger over losses of their savings precipitate the end of the Euro as a common currency.
 With good economic leadership, both the high-saving Germans and the high-spending Greeks could have created robust economies with strong currencies.
 Instead the high saving Germans are using their savings to subsidize the Greeks (and, as part of that subsidy, punishing the Greeks for what effectively amounts to not-being-German (and, BTW, the German’s are entitled to be angry) There are plenty of examples of bad monetary policy (the most famous was the Weinmar in Germany… which ironically caused them to be such reliable savers, Zimbabwe, Venezuela, Hungary… Hyperinflation tends to happen as weak democracies

 (17 People Likes) Should parents not give children any money?